Opus Dei and politics: Opus Dei members in Franco's government

-To claim that ministers who served under Franco are proof of the link between fascism and Opus Dei, is, according to Prof. Berglar, a gross calumny.
-First, because as hardworking professionals striving after excellence, many Opus Dei members had the personal qualifications to be appointed in government as technocrats assisting in the NATO-USA supported economic Spanish miracle.
-"In 1957 Franco restructured his cabinet with a view to restoring the economy of Spain and guiding the nation toward a modern fiscal system.
-With such purposes in mind, he appointed a number of talented young bankers and economists," Berglar states.
-The technocrats who were members of Opus Dei, belonged to different persuasions.
-They were largely responsible for devising, introducing, and later administering the economic stabilization program that formed the basis of Spain's economic development.
-These technocrats encouraged competition as a means of achieving rapid economic growth, and they favored economic integration with Europe.
-Although these policies implied eventual political as well as economic liberalization, this was not Opus Dei's avowed goal, for the group officially does not have any political goal.
+According to Berglar, the claim that ministers who served under Franco are proof of the link between fascism and Opus Dei is incorrect; he argues that many Opus Dei members had the personal qualifications to be appointed in government as technocrats assisting in the NATO-USA supported economic Spanish miracle: "In 1957 Franco restructured his cabinet with a view to restoring the economy of Spain and guiding the nation toward a modern fiscal system.
+With such purposes in mind, he appointed a number of talented young bankers and economists."
+These technocrats were largely responsible for devising, introducing, and later administering the economic stabilization program that formed the basis of Spain's economic development, encouraging competition as a means of achieving rapid economic growth, and favoring economic integration with Europe.